 Doing a permanent redirect is an extremely critical step in any domain change.
+Broken links can be very detrimental for your website’s SEO.
 You want to ensure that you are redirecting all your traffic from your old page to your new site.
-This will then help to maintain your site’s Search Engine Optimization (SEO) as these redirects allow Google to know that your old page has been shifted to a new one, capture these URL changes and update its index accordingly.
+This will then help to maintain your site’s Search Engine Optimization (SEO) as these redirects allow Google to know that you have shifted your old page to a new one, capture these URL changes and update its index accordingly.

 To set up this permanent redirect, you’ll need to set up what’s called a 301 redirect.

 A 301 redirect will automatically send any incoming traffic from your old website to the corresponding page on your new website.

 To set up 301 redirects, head to your hosting provider’s domain control center.
 Once inside, enter your current primary domain name and the new primary domain where traffic should be routed to.